vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/1_arthAnushAsana-vibhAgaH/04_arthapanchakAdhikAraH.md

 Now for the individual self (Pratyak ātmā) which is to attain Brahman :

-We should know that the individual self is in three categories : Baddha or those who are in the bondage of samsāra, Mukta, or those who have attained release from samsāra and Nitya or those who are eternally free from bondage.
+We should know that the individual self is in three categories : Baddha or those who are in the bondage of saṁsāra, Mukta, or those who have attained release from saṁsāra and Nitya or those who are eternally free from bondage.
 The seeker after salvation should also know the peculiar features which distinguish him as a seeker of the means of mukti, from other baddhas.

 The baddhas (or the bound) are those caught up in the cycle of births and deaths owing to the stream of beginningless karma.
 They range from Brahma to the blade of grass and are called kṣetrajnāh.
 (Brahma, gods, men, beasts, trees, grass and so on ).

 The muktās (or released souls) are those who, by adopting the means (upāya ) prescribed in the śāstras, have obtained the Lord's grace, permanently transcended the cycle of births and deaths, and have obtained unsurpassed bliss as a result of the unrestricted enjoyment of Bhagavān.

 The nityās (the eternally free) are those whose knowledge has never undergone contraction and who are, in this respect, like Iśvara Himself.
-"They [^27] are", it has been said, " of the same age as the Lord, eternal and free from all trace of imperfections," They have never been in samsāra and are engaged in eternal service to the Lord e.g. Ananta (i.e.) Adiśeṣa, Garuḍa and Viṣvaksena.
+"They [^27] are", it has been said, " of the same age as the Lord, eternal and free from all trace of imperfections," They have never been in saṁsāra and are engaged in eternal service to the Lord e.g. Ananta (i.e.) Adiśeṣa, Garuḍa and Viṣvaksena.

 [^27]: has never undergone contraction